Risingson/eveeyedocs/docs/data/database.md

     Feedback very welcome !
 Please use the [feedback forum](https://feedback.userreport.com/7ab42bbb-8bf8-4955-9573-c0b1213b1ba7/#ideas/popular)

 ## External Data
-You can feed external data to eveeye by pasting an url to a JSON array or CSV file.
+You can feed external data to eveeye by pasting an url to a JSON array, CSV or plain text file.
 If you are using this feature you won't be able to edit data within eveeye.
-The data file <!-- has to provide the `Last-Modified` header --> and has to contain the following keys:
+The data file should provide the `Last-Modified` header --> and has to contain the following keys:

 !!!
 Warning
     This feature is under development.
 Things are likely to change.